NicolauSoleCoves/Pre-Freeze-Capacitance-Detection-System/README.md

 ## 📖 Abstract

-Cryotherapy is a widely used technique for treating localized tissue damage and tumors through controlled freezing.
-However, uncontrolled overcooling can result in irreversible tissue damage.
+Cryolipolysis is a widely used technique for aesthetic purposes that targets adipose tissue through controlled cooling.
+However, if the cooling is not properly regulated, it can lead to irreversible tissue damage.
 This thesis proposes a detection system that monitors both **temperature** and **capacitance** in real-time to identify the **onset of freezing** and anticipate the **exothermic peak** characteristic of phase change.

 The detection algorithm is based on two main approaches: